buscaroli/fullstack-app-plain-js/README.md

     - we can receive the JSON in server/server.js using the req.body object
     - we extract the name out of that object (req.body.name)
     - we amenhave to fix the comparison function to consider we now have to use req.body.name, whose value we saved in newSmurfName or nameSmurfToBeRemoved

+### fullstack2

+### ERRATA CORRIDGE

+Within server/server.js inside route 'DELETE /smurfs':

+- I used an non-existing variable name of smurfToBeRemoved a few times, please amend it to nameSmurfToBeRemoved

+Worked on server/server.js:

+- amended array functions by adding toLowerCase() in order to avoid having the same smurf name twice just because it had some capitals (eg 'Papa Smurf' and 'papa smurf')

+Worked on client/add.js:

+- when creting the smurfCard:
+  - added an event listened that will send a delete request when the card is clicked